Tory Burch Wants To Make 'Everyday Sublime' At New York Fashion Week

 Seeking balance

-True to the image of the Carolina Herrera brand founded in 1981, its new autumn-winter collection is characterized by precise, streamlined silhouettes, enhanced by ruffles on sleeves and skirts, as well as embroidery.
+True to the image of the Carolina Herrera brand founded in 1981, its new autumn-winter collection is characterised by precise, streamlined silhouettes, enhanced by ruffles on sleeves and skirts, as well as embroidery.

 The fashion house's classics are all there, including pencil or ruffled skirts and black-and-white checked suits.

-Wes Gordon, the house's artistic director, has really made his mark on colors, however.
+Wes Gordon, the house's artistic director, has really made his mark on colours, however.

-A model walks the runway for the Tory Burch show during New York Fashion Week on February 12, 2024 in New York.
-(Photo by ANGELA WEISS / AFP)

 He has taken the brand away from basics such as black, white and brown to combine blocks of red or navy blue with blacks, pinks, yellows and even florals.

-Gordon said he sought a balance between the "drama" of the colors and color-blocking against the "precision and the discipline about the cut."
+Gordon said he sought a balance between the“drama” of the colors and colour-blocking against the“precision and the discipline about the cut”.

 Legal Disclaimer: